Sue Davies, Senior Co-ordinator

 Health Improvement Co-ordinator

-As Health Improvement Co-ordinator I will be I will be working with the Health Liaison Team focusing on improving health outcomes and addressing the health inequalities experienced by people with learning disabilities.
+As Health Improvement Co-ordinator I will be working with the Health Liaison Team focusing on improving health outcomes and addressing the health inequalities experienced by people with learning disabilities.
 I will be initially concentrating on Traffic Light Hospital Assessments – a form for adults with learning disabilities which, once completed, will contain vital information about them for hospital staff should they be admitted to hospital.
 I will be promoting their use in the county of Conwy.
 I will also be working on

 - Promoting Welsh Government Annual Health Checks with GPs